 Highlight to make visible:

-Animal cruelty or death, assault, blood, captivity, classism, death or dying, depictions of violence or illness, domestic violence, eating disorders, elitism, infertility, language, manipulation, medical equipment, medication, mental illness, plague, poverty, pregnancy or childbirth, PTSD, riots, sex and sexual themes, sexual assault, sexism, substance use and abuse, surgery, terminal illness, torture, underage drinking, war.
+Abduction, addiction, animal cruelty or death, blood, captivity, classism, death or dying, depictions of violence or illness, domestic violence, eating disorders, elitism, infertility, language, manipulation, medical equipment, medication, mental illness, miscarriage, plague, poverty, pregnancy or childbirth, PTSD, riots, sex and sexual themes, sexual assault, sexism, substance use and abuse, surgery, terminal illness, torture, underage drinking, war.

 I’ll update these as needed for new books.